shotsan/shotsan/readme.md

 1. Applying Machine Learning for Large Scale Problems
 2. Tackling Bias in Learning

+I was TA for ECEN 740 Machine Learning '22 and '24, Primary ML course at Texas A&M Electrical and Computer Engineering.

 Past Research Interests:
 1. Wireless Networking: Cellular Standards and Backbone Networks
 2. IoT standards and Networking